Caldon Canal: History

 The first plans by the proprietors of the Trent and Mersey Canal Company to construct a canal from the summit level to Leek were considered in January 1773.
 This would have been a tub-boat canal, as the boats were designed to carry just 5 tons, and rather than using locks, inclined planes were to be used at points where the level of the canal needed to change.
 Two more plans were considered, and the third included extra reservoirs which would supply the summit level of the existing main line.
-At a similar time, an independent company was planning a link to Leek, but the Trent & Mersey managed to block this.
+At a similar time, an independent company was planning a link to Leek, but the Trent and Mersey managed to block this.
 Having secured contracts with several owners of limestone quarries in the Cauldon Low area, the company sought an act of Parliament to authorise construction of the new works, which it obtained as the Trent and Mersey Canal Act 1776 (16 Geo.
 3. c.
 32) in May 1776.

 The act enabled the proprietors to borrow £25,000 to fund the construction, which was completed in December 1778.
 Initially, there were 16 locks, eight rising from Etruria to the start of the summit at Stockton, and eight falling from the end of the summit to Froghall.
 1.5 mi of the canal followed the bed of the river Churnet near Consall.
 The company could also build railways to the quarries, and the first, which ran from Froghall across Shirley Common towards the quarries opened at the same time as the canal, but was not a success.
 A second act of Parliament, the Trent and Mersey Canal Act 1783 (23 Geo.
 3. c.
 33), was obtained to authorise a new tramway, and to extend the canal by 530 yd, which included the Froghall tunnel.
 The tramway was 3.1 mi long, and was funded out of revenue, as the act did not authorise the raising of additional capital.